daneshvar-amrollahi/blog/content/_index.md

 ## Daneshvar Amrollahi

-I am currently a research intern at TU Wien, working on synthesis of recursive programs by combining saturation-based theorem proving in FOL with mathematical induction.
+I am currently a research intern at TU Wien, working on synthesis of recursive programs by combining mathematical induction with saturation-based theorem proving.
 Next January, I will start a PhD in Computer Science at Stanford University.